Beyond In-Distribution Success: Scaling Curves of CoT Granularity for Language Model Generalization: Experiment

-For each task, we generated datasets follow the two formats: \begin{itemize} \item \textbf{Question-Answer (Q-A):} Datasets consist of input questions paired directly with the final answer, representing direct supervision without explicit reasoning steps.
-This corresponds to a CoT dropout rate of 0\% (CoT-0\%). \item \textbf{Question-Chain-of-Thought (Q-CoT):} Datasets include input questions paired with step-by-step Chain-of-Thought explanations leading to the final answer, providing process supervision.
-This represents a CoT dropout rate of 100\% (CoT-100\%). \end{itemize}
+For each task, we created datasets in two formats: \textbf{1.
+Question-Answer (Q-A):} Questions paired directly with final answers, representing supervision without reasoning steps (CoT-0\%). \textbf{2.
+Question-Chain-of-Thought (Q-CoT):} Questions paired with step-by-step CoT explanations leading to answers, providing process supervision (CoT-100\%).
 To investigate the impact of partial CoT supervision, we also conducted ablation studies using probabilistic CoT dropout.
 In these settings, each step within a complete CoT demonstration has a probability of being retained in the training data.
 We explored dropout rates of 30\%, 50\%, and 70\% (CoT-30\%, CoT-50\%, CoT-70\%).
 We focus on probabilistic dropout as preliminary experiments with fixed-portion CoT dropout showed significant OOD performance degradation.

 For scaling experiments, we varied the dataset size from 1k to 30k samples for both Q-A and Q-CoT regimes.
 Models were trained on the ID data splits and evaluated on both ID and OOD splits to measure generalization gaps.